Fish go deep to beat the heat

 A James Cook University study shows fish retreat to deeper water to escape the heat, a finding that throws light on what to expect if predictions of ocean warming come to pass.

 JCU scientists tagged 60 redthroat emperor fish at Heron Island in the southern Great Barrier Reef.
-The fish were equipped with transmitters that identified them individually and signaled their depth to an array of receivers around the island.
+The fish were equipped with transmitters that identified them individually and signalled their depth to an array of receivers around the island.

 The experiment monitored fish for up to a year and found they were less likely to be found on the reef slope on warmer days.
 It’s thought the species head for deeper water in response to warmer temperatures.